Chilungamo/Chilungamo/README.md

-- 👋 Hi, I’m @Chilungamo
+- 👋 Hi, I’m Albert
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Accounting Data Analytics
-- 🌱 I’m currently learning web scraping
+- 🌱 I’m currently working on use of xBRL custom tags and financial statements comparability.
-- 💞️ I’m looking to collaborate on any data science related projects
+- 💞️ I’m looking to collaborate on any accounting data analytics related projects
 - 📫 You can reach me at limanialbert@gmail.com

 <!---
 Chilungamo/Chilungamo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.